 - The end result should look like this:

-Now that we have seen examples and also learned how to sort data in Pivot.
+We have seen examples and learned how to sort data in Pivot.

 Things to Remember

-- Before sorting any data, make sure that no extra spaces are leading the values; these leading spaces will affect sorting results, especially if we sort text values or use text parameters such as sorting alphabetically from A-Z Z-A.
+- Before sorting any data, ensure no extra spaces are leading the values; these leading spaces will affect sorting results, especially if we sort text values or use text parameters such as sorting alphabetically from A-Z Z-A.

-- In pivot tables, sorting cannot be done on a case sensitive basis for text, all text is treated as being the same case, and no distinction is made between uppercase and lowercase.
+- In pivot tables, sorting cannot be done on a case-sensitive basis for text, all text is treated as the same case, and no distinction is made between uppercase and lowercase.

 - Pivot tables do not allow sorting by a specific format, such as cell color, font color, or conditional formatting indicators like sets of icons.

-- Sorting in Pivots requires practice and knowledge of the structure of the data you are working with, as the selection of sorting parameters will depend on this.
+- Sorting in Pivots requires practice and knowledge of the data structure you are working with, as the selection of sorting parameters will depend on this.

-- While using multiple sort levels, never select the whole table as it will change the structure of the pivot and throwing an error instead of the desired result.
+- While using multiple sort levels, never select the whole table, as it will change the structure of the pivot and throw an error instead of the desired result.

-As we keep learning new concepts, we will keep finding new and exciting ways to manipulate data.
+As we keep learning new concepts, we will find new and exciting ways to manipulate data.
 I have included a practice workbook along with this article.
-You are encouraged to add your own data and apply the concepts highlighted in this article.
-Further resources are also available elsewhere on our website as well on the Microsoft Support site for specific functionalities.
+You are encouraged to add your data and apply the concepts highlighted in this article.
+Further resources are available elsewhere on our website and the Microsoft Support site for specific functionalities.

-The key to learning and applying these concepts effectively is practicing with the kind of data an actual business would use, not being afraid to make mistakes, and having an open mind towards different challenges we might face on our learning journey.
-It is always a pleasure to teach new concepts, and I hope you find our content interesting.
+The key to learning and applying these concepts effectively is practicing with the kind of data an actual business would use, not being afraid to make mistakes, and having an open mind toward different challenges we might face on our learning journey.
+Teaching new concepts is always a pleasure, and I hope you find our content interesting.
 Have an enjoyable learning experience.

 This has been a guide to Pivot Table Sort in Excel.
-Here we discussed How to Sort Pivot Table Columns and Rows in Excel along with Examples and downloadable excel template.
-You may also look at these useful functions in excel –
+Here we discussed How to Sort Pivot Table Columns and Rows in Excel, Examples, and downloadable Excel templates.
+You may also look at these useful functions in Excel –